 BOOK NOW: The first step is to fill out the form below or e-mail us at email@example.com.
 Once you have confirmed the dates of your trip with us, you can use the Paypal button below to complete your reservation by paying $500 down payment.
 This is fully refundable if you cancel at least two months before your trip's start date.You can pay the remainder with cash or check when we see you.

 A Typical Itinerary:

-We tailor each trip to your individual preferences, but here is a sample itinerary to give you an idea of what a trip might look like:
+We tailor each trip to your individual preferences, here is a sample itinerary to give you an idea of what a trip might look like:

-10am- We'll pick you up from your hotel in Fairbanks and hit the road.
+10- We'll pick you up from your hotel in Fairbanks and hit the road.
 The drive is about one hour and takes us past impressive views of the Tanana River Valley.
-You can choose to hike or mush into our homestead, we have beautiful trails for either option.
+You can choose to snowshoe or mush into our homestead, we have beautiful trails for either option.
 If you choose to mush, we will teach you the basics at this point.

 1- Arrive at the homestead.
 Get settled in your cabin and we'll give you a tour and some hot lunch.

 2-4- If you want to try ice fishing we will load up a sled and walk along the frozen river to the fishing eddy to chop a hole in the ice and set some burbot sets.

 4-5- Snowshoe tutorial- get comfortable on snowshoes and you can go anywhere!
 We’ll fit snowshoes to your feet, tell you about different types and techniques and let you practice.
-We can go on a hike and explore our bluff.
+We can go on a snowshoe hike and explore scenic overlooks and winding trails.